arshiaizd/DSD-project/Code/Readme.md

 # Code

 ## main part
-  the main part is added in PARKING.v
+  the main code is added in PARKING.v

 ## test bench
   the test bench is added in TB.v